Federal Student Loan Forgiveness

 - Approximately 25 percent of America’s school libraries do not have a state certified school library media specialist on staff.

-In light of this, the ALA Washington Office has worked to increase opportunities for students to attend library school and and to increase diversity in the profession.
-One of the ways we have done this is to push for loan forgiveness for librarians.
+In light of this, the ALA Washington Office has worked to increase opportunities for students to attend library school and to improve diversity in the profession, while recognizing the major investment this represents for students in the face of challenging economic times and an unpredictable entry-level job market.
+One of the ways we have worked to ease this burden is to push for loan forgiveness for librarians.

 Perkins Loans Forgiveness

 Federal Perkins Loan Teacher Cancellation – P.L.
 110-115, the Higher Education Opportunity Act extended current law Perkins loan forgiveness (which is subject to appropriations and available for borrowers who work in specific public service jobs) to additional categories of borrowers who meet eligibility criteria and work as librarians, prekindergarten or child care workers, full-time faculty at tribal colleges or universities, and speech and language therapists.
 Specifically, the language includes service as a librarian with a master's degree working in:

 - An elementary or secondary school eligible for assistance under title I of the Elementary and Secondary Education Act; or

 - A public library serving an area containing an elementary or secondary school eligible for assistance under title I of the Elementary and Secondary Education Act.

 See this link for additional information on Perkins Loan Teacher Cancellation: http://studentaid.ed.gov/PORTALSWebApp/students/english/cancelperk.jsp